kirillkiselev-slim/scrapy_task/README.md

 ]
 ```

-The result is saved in "results.json" file and entire script is also timed (time is saved to time.txt).
+The result is saved in "results.json" file and entire script is also timed (time is saved to time.txt), all under "spiders" directory.

 ## Set up